 They’re free from: honey, dairy (including milk, cheese, butter, etc), eggs, meat, fish, poultry, any other animal products, and oils.
 Instead, focusing on healthy, plant-based creations, their recipes will help set you on your way to better health.
 They’re good for you, the animals, and the planet!

 You’ll find some of their recipes in various plant-based cookbooks.
 But, the recipes on their website are available for everyone to access.

 There are a number of good plant-based sites out there, but these 15 websites are more dedicated to providing healthy, oil-free, vegan recipes.

 If you haven’t yet seen the film, you should.
 It’s a documentary about the importance of a low-fat, plant-based lifestyle, primarily from a health perspective.
-The website associated with the film features a collection of recipes from a number of different plant-based chefs including Del Sroufe, Darshana Thacker, Chef AJ, Isa Chandra Moskowitz, and Lindsay Nixon (of Happy Herbivore), among others.
+The Forks Over Knives website features a collection of recipes from a number of different plant-based chefs including Del Sroufe, Darshana Thacker, Chef AJ, Isa Chandra Moskowitz, and Lindsay Nixon (of Happy Herbivore), among others.
 There is also a Forks Over Knives cookbook featuring many of the same recipe creators.

 #2.
 Happy Herbivore